pomerium/documentation/content/docs/community/contributing.md

 description: This document describes how you can find issues to work on, fix/add documentation, and how setup Pomerium for local development.
 ---

 First of all, thank you for considering contributing to Pomerium!
 You can have a direct impact on Pomerium by helping with its code or documentation.

-To contribute to Pomerium, open a [pull request](https://github.com/pomerium/pomerium/pulls) (PR).
+- To contribute to Pomerium, open a [pull request](https://github.com/pomerium/pomerium/pulls) (PR) to the Pomerium repository.
+- To contribute to the documentation, open a [pull request](https://github.com/pomerium/documentation/pulls) (PR) to the documentation repository.

 If you're new to our community, that's okay: **we gladly welcome pull requests from anyone, regardless of your native language or coding experience.**

 ## General